How To Choose The Right Perfume For Your Body Chemistry

 In short, all fragrances have 3 levels of scents described as ‘notes’.
 The top note (or notes) is the first one you smell when you apply the fragrance to lure you in, and this note is the first to fade.The middle notes (called also heart notes) arrives after the top notes have faded a little.
 Then the base notes reveals itself sitting on your skin and warming up.
 The true scent of the fragrance is a mixture of two notes, the middle note and base note.

-Dry skin needs enhanced fragrances with a solid base to hold up the fragrance and make it last.
+Dry skin needs stronger perfumes with a solid base to hold up the fragrance and make it last.
 Delicate scents will disappear, so finding the right perfume with a stronger “voice” will be essential.

 2.3 How and where to apply perfume

 Have you ever wondered why your Grandmother always put her perfume behind her ears, at the wrist and on her neck?
 There’s a great article on this: Where to Apply Perfume: 6 Points to Follow and you’ll get everything you need to know about this “strange” habit.

 If your skin is dry, moisturize well before you apply perfume, this will allow the fragrance to linger on the skin for much longer.
 If you want some good perfume tips on how to make your perfume last a whole lot longer, try 17 Tips How To Make Perfume Last Longer.
 You can also perfume your clothes - read our article How Long Does Perfume Last On Clothes?